 Depending on if your business is more transactional or relationship-focused, a marketing strategy can also own all the ways to encourage repeat website visits and purchases.
 Your strategy and goals are executed through a marketing plan, which breaks down the day-to-day structure for putting your ideas into action.

-To get started crafting a yearly marketing strategy, establish a strong foundation by looking closely at how you're benchmarking against the previous years; (remember to add an asterisk for 2020 & 2021!
-It's likely your marketing strategy shifted dramatically given the extraordinary circumstances of living through a global pandemic).
+To get started crafting a yearly marketing strategy, establish a strong foundation by looking closely at how you're benchmarking against the previous years.

 What Is a Marketing Plan?